MishkaKnizhka98/Project/README.md

 * predict() - using computed w and b, estimates the final grade for the enw student
 * plot() - plots dependences of the final grade on numeric features of the input

+It is worth noting that in `new_student()` I raised the age limit to 25 years in order to make the choice more diverse.

 ### main.py
-First, I imported my_functions module to get access to all necessary functions.
-In order to turn off SettingWithCopyWarning alert, I set the option `mode.chained_assignment` to `None`.
+First, I imported *my_functions.py* module to get access to all necessary functions.
+In order to turn off **SettingWithCopyWarning alert**, I set the option `mode.chained_assignment` to `None`.
 In order to print the trained parameters w as `numpy.ndarray` to 3 decimal places, I used the `np.set_printoptions()` method.

 ```
 from my_functions import *